CohereHealth/retrievall-oss/README.md

 ## Installation
 Retrievall comes with a set of basic components and features.
 For leanness and extensability, more specialized components are separated out into extension modules.

-Retrievall can be installed from PyPI:
+Retrievall can be installed from its GitHub source via pip
 ```
+# In a dependency list
+retrievall @ git+ssh://git@github.com/CohereHealth/retrievall-oss
+# From the command line
-pip install retrievall
+pip install git+ssh://git@github.com/CohereHealth/retrievall-oss

 ```